Code-Institute-Submissions/my-second-milestone-project-1/README.md

 My main goal is to showcase a part of what I have learned within a short time in JavaScript.
-I struggled a lot to<br> decide on which project to embark upon for this second milestone project as I considered a new website, adding more<br> features to my first milestone project, geolocation using International Space Station (ISS) and/or searching for<br> facilities such as hotels and accommodation or restaurants or stores using Google and Leaflet APIs and of course games.<br> I finally settled for this random-number game targetted at young players to keep them busy.
-With this game, I was<br> able to use the HTML to set the page for the game, use the CSS to style and color the game, and the JavaScript to prepare<br> the logic in the game that makes it to set a mystery number, accept guess numbers, compares them with the mystery number<br> and returns with a verdict whether the guess number is the same as the mystery number or not.
-The interesting aspect of<br> the game is the selection of the mystery number which is random in all senses.
+I struggled a lot to<br> decide on which project to embark upon for this second milestone project as I considered a new website, adding more<br> features to my first milestone project, geolocation using International Space Station (ISS) and/or searching for<br> facilities such as hotels and accommodation or restaurants or stores using Google and Leaflet APIs and of course<br> games.
+I finally settled for this random-number game targetted at young players to keep them busy.
+With this game, I was<br> able to use the HTML to set the page for the game, use the CSS to style and color the game, and the JavaScript to<br> prepare the logic in the game that makes it to set a mystery number, accept guess numbers, compares them with the<br> mystery number and returns with a verdict whether the guess number is the same as the mystery number or not.
+The<br> interesting aspect of the game is the selection of the mystery number which is random in all senses.

 # Wireframe using Balsamiq
 * Sketching